HL7/FHIRPath/spec/fluentpath.md

 > Note: Platforms will typically use native regular expression implementations.
 These are typically fairly similar, but there will always be small differences.
 As such, FluentPath does not prescribe a particular dialect, but recommends the use of the dialect defined by as part of [XML Schema 1.1](https://www.w3.org/TR/xmlschema11-2/#regexs) as the dialect most likely to be broadly supported and understood.

 #### length() : integer
 If the input collection contains a single item of type string, the function will return the length of the string.
+If the input collection is empty (`{ }`), the result is empty.

 ### Tree navigation